fl101/awardfares-blog/_posts/2024-01-16-sas-route-to-atlanta.md

 ## Book With EuroBonus: Set Up Alerts {#awards}

-Tickets were not available when the announcement came out, but as of today, there are available seats on this route (in all cabins) from August 17th, 2024.
+Tickets were not available when the announcement came out, but as of today, there are available seats on this route (in all cabins) [from August 17th, 2024 (search here).](https://awardfares.com/search?CPH.ATL.2024-08-17;o:duration;so:a;z:sas).

 <img src="../assets/img/sas-route-to-atlanta/atl-availability-new.webp" alt="SAS new route to Atlanta: Availability with EuroBonus points." class="noborder"/>